jerodsanto/wordpress-console/readme.txt

 One killer feature of [Ruby on Rails](http://rubyonrails.org/) is the Rails Console.
 It allows developers to examine and modify their code and data interactively from within the Rails environment.
 This plugin's aim is to provide a similar environment for WordPress plugin developers.

 Once activated, the plugin adds a "Console" page to the administrator's "Tools" menu.
 This page includes a JavaScript-based interactive shell which loads the WordPress environment.
 It allows execution of arbitrary PHP code as well as anything defined by WordPress or activated plugins.
 This is awesome.
+Still not convinced?
+[Watch a screencast!](http://vimeo.com/5300607)

+= New In This Version =

+1. Increased Security!
+Requires shared secret to run PHP commands.

 **SECURITY NOTICE**